 The master's degree program in Counselor Education contains two basic options with flexibility allowed in each option.
-The skills and approaches learned in an effective Counselor Education program can be of substantial benefit in a variety of professional situations.
-Consequently, AUM attempts to provide training for those students who wish to engage in school related counseling and for those students who wish to engage in counseling and development in agency, higher education, or nontraditional settings.
+The skills and theories learned in AUM's Counselor Education program are applicable to a variety of professional situations.
+Consequently, AUM attempts to provide training for those who wish to engage in school related counseling and those who wish to engage in counseling and development in agency, higher education, or nontraditional settings.

-Those individuals intending to function in a school situation must have or qualify for certification as a teacher and present evidence of at least two years of successful teaching experience.
-Since AUM recommends to the state the student's qualification for certification, AUM has a policy that students must earn a letter grade of "B" or higher in all the practica before a recommendation for certification will be made.
+Those individuals who intend to function in a school situation must have or must qualify for certification as a teacher and must present evidence of at least two years of successful teaching experience.
+Since AUM recommends to the state that the student qualifies for certification, AUM counseling students must earn a letter grade of "B" or higher in all practica and internships before a recommendation for certification will be made.

-Those individuals intending to function outside the N-12 settings must have some prior experience in dealing with people on an interpersonal level.
+Those individuals intending to function outside N-12 settings must demonstrate experience in interpersonal relationships.
 Indication that interpersonal relations are an area of interest and expertise for the prospective student is required.

-Because of the many diverse counseling situations potentially available to the graduate of this program, flexibility in course work is permissible.
-Students should consult with a faculty member in Counselor Education each quarter to plan specific programs to meet their particular needs.
+Because of the many diverse counseling situations potentially available to graduates of this program, flexibility in course work is permissible.
+Students should consult a member of the Counselor Education faculty to plan specific programs to meet their particular needs.

 The Ed.S. program in Counselor Education is designed exclusively for those students who pursue a counseling career in educational settings.
-Entrance into the Ed.S. program in Counselor Education requires that the student meet certification requirements at the A level in Counselor Education.
-As with the M.Ed. program, the student should consult with a faculty member in Counselor Education in the planning of a specific program.
-This planning procedure will take into account the previous graduate course work so that an integrated program of preparation can be designed to meet the unique interests, needs, and background experiences of each individual.
+Acceptance into the Ed.S. program in Counselor Education requires the student to meet certification requirements at the A level in Counselor Education.
+As with the M.Ed. program, the student should consult a member of the Counselor Education faculty to plan a specific program.
+This procedure will take into account previous graduate course work so that preparation meets the interests, needs, and background experiences of each individual.